zcash/zcash/kmd/mac/verus-cli/README.txt

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" brew install gcc@5

-If you already have xcode and brew installed you can skip those steps and the same goes for gcc version 5.
+If you already have xcode and brew installed you can skip those.
 Run ./verusd to launch komodod, and use ./verus to run commands such as:
 ./verus stop
 Which signals komodod (if it is running) to stop running.